dingtim/grafana-getpanel/README.md

 # grafana-getpanel
-a simple example of how to get grafana panel as a png image
+A simple example of how to get grafana panel as a png image